Anthony Ukpo: Later career

 His wife, Sally Ufuoma Ukpo, was a teacher and in 2006 was running a travel and tours company.

 After retirement, he became a member of the board of directors of Skye Bank.

 When Cross River state Governor Donald Duke put up the Metropolitan Hotel for sale, Ukpo was said to have made the highest bid of N600 million.
 His offer was turned down, and the hotel later sold for N200 million.

 In September 2008 he presented the results of a feasibility study for a mono-rail system of transportation in Port Harcourt.
 Ukpo was the leader of a partnership to construct the railway.

 In October 2009 the Rivers State government signed an agreement with TSI Property and Investment Holdings to undertake the project at a cost of $318 million.
 Ukpo said that the mono-rail would be the first of its kind in Africa.

 In an interview in July 2009, Ukpo protested strongly against the recent transfer of 76 oil wells from Cross River State to Akwa Ibom State, and expressed hope that a committee set up by President Umaru Yar'Adua would find a politically reasonable solution.

 He has been a vocal voice in politics right from the grass root to the federal level.

+In 2021 he died from COVID-19.